Head of Cambridge Site

 - Able to interpret drawings - Desirable

-- Appropriate professional qualification in an engineering / construction / FM discipline - Essential
+- Appropriate professional qualification in an engineering / construction / FM discipline or equivalent experience - Essential

 - NEBOSH / IOSH certification - Desirable

 - Budget management experience - Essential

 - Proven track record in Facilities Management - Essential